Skip to main contentSkip to navigation

 What does SATAFIRM S11 mean?

 SATAFIRM S11 is the hardcoded ROM identity string of the Phison PS3111-S11 SATA controller.
 When the PS3111 fails to validate its on-NAND firmware, it boots into ROM mode and reports itself to the host as "SATAFIRM S11" with 0 bytes capacity.
 The error is a controller-level firmware panic, not a file system problem.
 The user data is still physically on the NAND; the translator that maps logical addresses to those NAND pages is what failed.
+SATABURN S11 is a related thermal-protection variant string that appears when the controller detects an over-temperature event and shuts down to protect the NAND.

 Will an MPTool, firmware flasher, or factory reset fix SATAFIRM S11?